Is a 26.4% Attrition Rate Too High? Seeking Insights on What's Considered Normal Today

 Hi,

-I need to know what is the general rate of attrition in this industry.
-Let me know if any one can help me on this.
+I need to know what the general rate of attrition is in this industry.
+Let me know if anyone can help me with this.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute